Nonnenwerth: Gymnasium Nonnenwerth

 The monastery is also home to the Nonnenwerth private high school.
 In 1852 the house received state permission to set up a boarding school under the direction of Auguste von Cordier.
 In 1863 it was home to a hundred pupils.
 From 1879 to 1889, the sisters transferred their teaching to the Netherlands due to the cultural struggle, which resulted in a ban on all educational activities.
 In 1908 the boarding school was officially recognized as a full lyceum; this year there were already two hundred students.
 In the fall of 1941, the school was closed by the Nazi government.

 In 1945 the school was reopened.
 In 1978 the boarding school was closed and the admission of boys was introduced.
 The school was given a secular headmaster for the first time.
-From 1982-1985 the school was rebuilt and expanded.
+From 1982 to 1985 the school was rebuilt and expanded.
 It received new science rooms, an outdoor sports facilities and a new gym.
 Additional specialist rooms for music and art were created.
 All classrooms and specialist rooms, the administration room and the staff room have been renovated.
 In 1991 the diocese of Trier took over the management of the school.
 The sponsorship remained with the nuns of Franciscans of penance and Christian Love.
-On August 1, 2020 the non-profit Franziskus Gymnasium Nonnenwerth GmbH together with the Rheininsel was sold to the International School on the Rhine.
+On August 1, 2020, the non-profit Franziskus Gymnasium Nonnenwerth GmbH together with the Rheininsel was sold to the International School on the Rhine.

 Since 1988, a 24-hour run has usually been held every two years on Nonnenwerth, the proceeds of which are usually donated to projects in the countries of the third world.
 Since the school year 2005/2006, the school, which all parents can voluntarily join, has provided financial support to the island school.
 In addition, there is a sponsorship association (VFFE) that mainly subsidizes investments and material expenses.
 The eight-year high school with all-day school has been gradually introduced since the 2009/2010 school year.

 The Nonnenwerth high school is part of the MINT-EC network.
 In the school year 2016/17, of the 705 students, 412 were 58%, girls and 42% boys.
 Of these, 66% were Catholic, 37% Protestant and 7% belonged to other religions.
 Of the students, 33% lived on the left bank of the Rhine and 67% on the right bank of the Rhine.
 70% came from Rhineland-Palatinate (mainly from the Ahrweiler and Neuwied districts) and 30% from North Rhine-Westphalia (mainly Rhein-Sieg-Kreis and Bonn).

 Well-known former students are: Marc Metzger (comedian), Daniel Buballa (football player), Robert Landfermann (jazz musician) and Benjamin Bidder (journalist).

 Due to the island's location and the lack of bridges, extreme water levels can disrupt school operations if the school's two ferries are no longer able to safely transport students and teachers.
 In recent years, there have been repeated dropouts due to high and low water.